 By Anne Marie Roantree and Chen Aizhu

-HONG KONG/BEIJING (Reuters) - Shares in Chinese oil producer PetroChina Co Ltd rose as much as 1.7 percent when they resumed trade on Monday, after the company said a newspaper report that more of its executives were being investigated was inaccurate.
+HONG KONG/BEIJING (Reuters) - Trading in shares of China's dominant oil producer PetroChina Co Ltd <0857.HK> <601857.SS> was suspended on Monday, the second halt in two weeks, as the company said a newspaper report that more of its executives were being investigated was inaccurate.

-The China Business News said five executives, including vice president Sun Longde and director Wang Guoliang, had been detained, citing an unidentified source within the company.
+The China Business News reported that five executives, including vice president Sun Longde and director Wang Guoliang, had been detained, citing an unidentified source within the company.

 The investigations come amid an anti-corruption campaign by Chinese President Xi Jinping.

-(Additional reporting by Twinnie Siu, Donny Kwok and Fayen Wong.
+(Additional reporting by Twinnie Siu and Donny Kwok.
 Editing by Dean Yates)